Kereta Cepat Indonesia China: Rolling stock fleet

 In 2022, CRRC Qingdao Sifang, Co.
 Ltd. launched the electric multiple unit for KCIC.
-The train, which was based on the CR400AF/Fuxing design, was given the KCIC400AF series and could run up to 350 km/h.
+The train, which was based on the CR400AF/Fuxing design, was given the KCIC400AF designation and could run up to 350 km/h.
+With this speed it reaches Padalarang station in Bandung in about 30 minutes and Tegalluar in about 45 minutes.
 The base is adapted according to the climatic and geographical conditions of Java island and will present interior design with Indonesian nuances such as komodo dragon, batik and Borobudur.
 The series of high-speed trains are designed to be minimal in noise and vibration, resistant to fire, floods and earthquakes, as well as being resistant to attack by foreign objects.
 The train are named "Komodo Merah" (lit. 'red komodo dragon') or "Petir Merah" (lit. 'red lightning').

 Apart from operating 11 high-speed train sets, KCIC also operates one inspection train.
 Fleet deliveries start in August 2022 and are scheduled to arrive in Indonesia at the end of August.
-According to Joni Martinus, KAI's VP Public Relations, the rate to be set is between IDR 250,000 and IDR 350,000.
-However, Martinus believes that the cost are still in estimating in various aspects.

 The DF4B Diesel Electric Locomotive was also brought in to support this project.
 This locomotive belonged to China Railway, and was sent back to China on 19 September 2023.

+Services and ticketing

+As of 1 February 2025, KCIC operates 62 services per day, with 31 trains starting from Halim in Jakarta and 31 from Tegalluar in Bandung.
+The earliest train departs at 06:25 from Halim and 06:05 from Tegalluar, while the last train leaves at 21:25 from Halim and 21:05 from Tegalluar.
+A train also stops at Karawang station every hour, which is otherwise skipped.

+The trains are categorized into three classes: First Class, Business Class, and Economy Class.
+First Class and Business Class tickets have fixed prices of IDR 600,000 and IDR 450,000, respectively, while Economy Class employs variable pricing, set between IDR 250,000 and IDR 350,000.

+First Class offers additional services such as extra-wide seats in a 1-2 configuration, maximum legroom, and a complimentary snack box.
+Additionally, First Class provides an exclusive seating area on the feeder train from Padalarang to Bandung.
+Business Class also features wider seating in a 2-2 configuration with extra legroom.
+Economy Class includes a 3-2 seating configuration.
+All classes are equipped with reclinable seats and power sockets to charge phones and laptops.

+The trains further come with one restoration wagon, where passengers can buy snacks, meals and drinks on board.
+Toilets are also available on the train.